-With the healthcare industry constantly evolving and the world relying more and more on technology, the demand for software development in that industry is growing.
+With the healthcare industry constantly evolving and the world relying more and more on technology, the demand for software development in that domain is growing.
 However, there are many challenges that developers and software providers might face when creating their products, and some are more difficult to overcome than others.

 Why is Healthcare Software Development so Challenging?